Sponsored

 Highlights

-- In the tradition of Susannah Cahalan's Brain on Fire and William Styron's Darkness Visible, Jolt is a candid and deeply personal mental health memoir that chronicles one man's descent into clinical depression, his last-resort decision to undergo electroconvulsive therapy (ECT), and his search for identity and memory in its aftermath-- by the celebrated Smithsonian editor, memoirist, and essayist.
+- In the tradition of Susannah Cahalan's Brain on Fire and William Styron's Darkness Visible, an evocatively written memoir of riding the depression roller coaster, choosing electroconvulsive therapy (ECT), and regaining equilibrium, with fascinating side-journeys into the nature of identity and memory--by the celebrated Smithsonian editor, memoirist, and essayist.

 - About the Author: Ted Scheinman is a senior editor at Smithsonian magazine and contributing editor at the Los Angeles Review of Books.